Waxable vs waxless classic cross country skis

 The kick waxes used on warm days are gooey and sticky.
-It's challenging to apply these waxes smoothly and they have a tendency to things other than the skis.
+It's challenging to apply these waxes smoothly.
+They tend to blob up.
+They also tend to stick to other things, like clothing.

 Klister is a special wax used in warm conditions.
 Klister, like kick wax, is applied to the kick zone.
-It's a sticky goo that oozes out of a tube.
-People hate klister because it makes a mess of their hands, clothing and car.
+It's a sticky goo that squeezes out of a tube, like toothpaste.
+Like warm temperature waxes, it's messy.

 This can happen at a range of temperatures, but it’s worse at or near zero degrees Celsius.

-As it gets warmer it’s less of a problem as the sharp edges on the snowflakes round off from melting.
+As it gets warmer it’s less of a problem because the sharp edges on the snowflakes round off from melting.

 At colder temperatures it's less of a problem.
-The snow still has sharp edges, but cold temperature kick wax is harder, so snowflakes can't embed as easily in cold waxes.
-That’s why cold temperature waxes are more resistant to icing.
+The snow still has sharp edges, but cold temperature kick wax is harder.
+Snowflakes can't embed as easily in hard wax.
+Cold temperature waxes are more resistant to icing.

 It’s these “unwaxable” conditions that make even diehard cross-country skiers dream of owning waxless skis.

-The big disappointment is even waxless skis can occasionally ice up in these conditions.
+The big disappointment is even waxless skis may ice up in these conditions.
 That's why you should always carry an ice scraper in your pocket.